jacob-carlborg/ddc/README.md

 "I hereby assign copyright in my contributions to DMD to the D Language Foundation"

 and include your name and date.

+### Why Fork?

+This is a fork of the [DMD compiler](https://github.com/dlang/dmd).
+The intention is to be able to freely make any changes to the source code to make the compiler usable as a library.